 To check the contents of a mailboxes, the command is Search-Mailbox.

-Other than searching specific items in a mailbox, following tasks can be also performed using this cmdlet:
+Other than searching specific items in a mailbox, the following tasks can also be performed using this cmdlet:

-Now, let us see how to search messages by using SearchQuery of attachment parameter in all the mailboxes.
+Now, let us see how to search messages using the SearchQuery of attachment parameter in all the mailboxes.

 The output result would be all the messages containing that attachment with the specified file name.
 It also sends a log message to the administrator’s mailbox.

-Let us see the commands to search for emails with particular phrase or words coming in the email subject, copy them to the target folder and then delete them from the source mailbox.
+Let us see the commands to search for emails with particular phrases or words coming in the email subject, copy them to the target folder, and delete them from the source mailbox.